-In order to equip a piece of armor, a character must possess the proper armor skill.
-Wearing armor slows a character down.
-The heavier the armor, the slower a character becomes.
+In order to equip a piece of armour, a character must possess the proper armour skill.
+Wearing armour slows a character down.
+The heavier the armour, the slower a character becomes.
 Belts, boots, capes, helmets, and gauntlets require no particular skill to use.

-Leather: Leather armor is the lightest armor and slows down a character the least.
+- Leather: Leather armour is the lightest armour and slows down a character the least.
 It also offers the least protection.
-At Normal level of expertise, a character's skill level is added to their armor class.
-Experts' recovery time is not affected by their armor's weight.
-Masters add twice their skill level to their armor class, while Grand Masters have their skill added to their resistance to Earth, Air, Fire, and Water magic.
+At Normal level of expertise, a characters skill level is added to their armour class.
+Experts' recovery time is not affected by their armours weight.
+Masters add twice their skill level to their armour class, while Grand Masters have their skill added to their resistance to Earth, Air, Fire, and Water magic. - Chain: Chain armour is heavier than leather, and lighter than plate.
+At Normal level of expertise, the wearer's skill level is added to their armour class.
+For Experts the effect of their armours weight on recovery time is halved; for Masters it is eliminated.
+Grand Masters take only 2/3 damage from physical attacks.